 As a requirement of the Children (Education and Care Services National Law Application) Act 2010 and Education and Care Services National Regulations 2011 Children’s Services are required to have a range of Policies and Procedures which guide the operation, management and day to day practices of the service.

-Our Policy, Guideline and Procedures are developed to incorporate the legislative laws and regulations and using “best practice models” in line with industry standards and community expectations.
+Our policies, guidelines and procedures are developed to incorporate the legislative laws and regulations and using “best practice models” in line with industry standards and community expectations.

-- Wingecarribee Out of School Hours Service - located at Mittagong Public School Hall 3-6pm week days school term time and most vacation care periods.
+- Wingecarribee Out of School Hours Service, Mittagong Public School Hall 3 pm-6 pm weekdays school term time and most vacation care periods

 Overriding Council Governance and Management Policy & Guidelines

-Children's Service Procedures Acceptance or Refusal of Authorisations(PDF, 269KB)
+Children's Service Procedures Acceptance or Refusal of Authorisations(PDF, 318KB)

 Children's Service Procedures - AO Out of School Hour Fees(PDF, 465KB)